How to style a perfectly decorated Christmas tree

 Consider the lighting

-Pre-lit trees take the hassle out of untangling endless lengths of fairy lights.
-‘A pre-lit tree is great for providing background light,’ says Dan Cooper, Partner & Christmas Buyer.
-‘But I’d always add extra ones, too – perhaps a statement set like our vine ones.’
+Remove the need for the annual dead-bulb hunt by getting a pre-lit tree.
+As a bonus you can then add more without having to untangle endless lengths of fairy lights.
+‘A pre-lit tree is great for providing background light,’ says Dan.
+‘But I’d always add extra ones, too – perhaps a statement set like our vine or spark ones, which both have thickly clustered bulbs.